Puveesh/Puveesh/README.md

 I'm a **college student and developer from India** who enjoys turning ideas into working products.

-I like building projects that combine **software, AI, IoT, data, and clean user interfaces** — especially projects that solve practical, real-world problems.
+I like building projects that combine **software, AI, IoT, data, and clean user interfaces** to solve practical, real-world problems.

 > **"Build it.
 Break it.
 Understand it.
 Make it better."**